 The Tejano Walking Trails extend into Rainey Street, and the neighborhood is actually home to some of the best Latinx murals around.
 That also means that you can get scenic access all the way through East Austin without even having to get in a car.

 This is a part of town that’s split between the old and the new, and that’s the case for lodgings as well.

-Whether you’re looking for a highrise penthouse that overlooks Austin’s sprawling downtown or an aging house transformed into a cozy bed and breakfast, there’s something to suit your tastes and budgets on or around Rainey Street.
+Whether you’re looking for a highrise penthouse that overlooks Austin’s sprawling downtown or an aging house transformed into a cozy bed and breakfast, there’s something to suit your tastes on or around Rainey Street.

 The most obvious appeal of the University of Texas is obviously going to be to students looking to live off-campus.
 But the same advantages that make the surrounding neighborhoods a good choice for students is also going to make it ideal for travelers looking to come to town on a budget.

 Whether you’re coming to town for an on-campus conference or you’re simply seeking out an affordable place to stay in Austin, the areas surrounding the University have you covered.

 There are plenty of cheap hotels here, but you’ll get the biggest bang for your buck if you’re looking to stay a little longer.